Joana Vasconcelos

 Exhibitions at the Guggenheim Museum in Bilbao, the Palace of Versailles, the Uffizi in Florence, and, last but not least, her spectacular contributions to the 2005 and 2013 Venice Biennales have made her a globally sought-after artist whose sensual, theatrical works fascinate and enchant her audiences.
 Joana Vasconcelos, born in Paris in 1971, creates works that blend art, fashion, and design with ease and in unique, compelling ways.

 The Schleswig-Holstein State Museums are dedicating the most extensive exhibition in Germany to the Portuguese artist to date.
-Ten room-filling installations can be seen on the Museum Island in Schleswig, including the Valkyries Marina Rinaldi, Martha and Dior.
+Ten room-filling installations can be seen on the Museum Island in Schleswig, including the Valkyries Marina Rinaldi, Martha and Thyra.
 Another monumental work - Ostfriesland - is on display at the Ornamental Cast Iron Museum in Büdelsdorf.
 The exhibition shows the many facets of Vasconcelos's artistic oeuvre.

 An exhibition at two locations - in Schleswig and in Büdelsdorf